Culture and the Arts Reward and Promotion Act

 9. promoting and developing cultural education and artistic experiences;

-10. conducting innovative development of culture-related technology, preserving cultural information, and deriving works and applications from said information;
+10. conducting innovative development of culture-related technology, preserving cultural information, and derivative works and applications from said information;

 11. promoting and developing local creative and/or cultural tourism;